 - Select “Name and Password” from the “Display login window as” pop-up window.

-You’ll see the “Guest User” tab for guest accounts in this window.
+This window has the “Guest User” tab for guest accounts.
 If it is active, go to its menu and uncheck “Allow guests to connect to shared folders” and “Allow guests to log in to this computer.”

 - Open the Terminal application